Statistics 212 - Statistical Methods III

 Statistics 211 (Statistical Methods I) or equivalent

 This course will provide an introduction to the development and application of statistical methods for analyzing correlated data from experiments and cohort studies.
 Topics covered include repeated measures ANOVA, linear mixed models, non-linear mixed effects models, and generalized estimating equations.
+Frequentist and Bayesian estimation techniques will be covered.
 The course will emphasize both theoretical development and application of methods.

 Analysis of Longitudinal Data by Diggle, P, Heagerty, P, Liang, KY, and Zeger, S. (2nd edition).
 Oxford University Press, 2002.